KevinXuxuxu/blog/posts/building_private_cloud_local_dns.md

 Anyways, that's all for this post.
 In following posts we'll shift gears and talk about storage solutions for private cloud (if I get all the work done), as well as hosting local container registry in a k8s context.
 Hope you enjoy :)

 BTW Happy Chinese New Year!

+*For the list of the series of blog posts about building private cloud, click [here](/blog/tag/Private%20Cloud/).*